-MPLS-TP packets received with an expired time to live (TTL) shall not be forwarded.
-However MPLS-TP OAM packets received with an expired TTL can be processed and their processing can happen at different locations (i.e., from different atomic functions) within an MPLS-TP equipment.
+MPLS-TP packets received with an expired TTL shall not be forwarded.
+However, MPLS-TP OAM packets received with an expired TTL can be processed and their processing can occur at different locations (i.e., from different atomic functions) within MPLS-TP equipment.